All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Middlesex Health is evaluating those with respiratory symptoms in a designated area outside of our Emergency Department in Middletown.
 COVID-19 testing will be provided for patients who meet certain criteria. // LEARN MORE

 Overactive bladder, also called OAB, causes a frequent and sudden urge to urinate that may be difficult to control.
 You may feel like you need to pass urine many times during the day and night, and may also experience unintentional loss of urine (urgency incontinence).

 If you have an overactive bladder, you may feel embarrassed, isolate yourself, or limit your work and social life.
 The good news is that a brief evaluation can determine whether there's a specific cause for your overactive bladder symptoms.

-- Experience urge incontinence — the involuntary loss of urine immediately following an urgent need to urinate
+Experience unintentional loss of urine immediately after an urgent need to urinate (urgency incontinence)

-- Awaken two or more times in the night to urinate (nocturia)
+Wake up more than two times in the night to urinate (nocturia)

 When to see a doctor

 Although it's not uncommon among older adults, overactive bladder isn't a normal part of aging.
 It might not be easy to discuss your symptoms, but if they are distressing you or disrupting your life, talk to your doctor.
 Treatments are available that might help you.